animatlabs/animatlabs.github.io/_drafts/2026-06-22-kafka-alternatives-redpanda.md

 ---
 title: "Kafka Alternatives: Redpanda, Pulsar, NATS Compared"
 excerpt: >-
   "Kafka isn't the only game in town.
-Here's an honest comparison of Redpanda, Pulsar, and NATS for .NET developers."
+An honest comparison of Redpanda, Pulsar, and NATS for .NET developers."
 categories:
   - Technical
   - .NET